-Infections with K. granulomatis are extremely rare but have been previously reported in areas such as Papua New Guinea, Australia, southern Africa, the Caribbean, and parts of Brazil and India.
+Infections with Klebsiella granulomatis are extremely rare but have been reported in areas such as Papua New Guinea, Australia, southern Africa, the Caribbean, and parts of Brazil and India.

 Symptoms and Signs of Granuloma Inguinale